Field Notes

 Shingo sits in the Sannohe District of Aomori Prefecture, far from the centers that normally claim history.
 That distance is the point.
 The conduit belongs to a frontier landscape where wind, road, snow, and repetition erode certainty.

 The northern frontier frame begins with geography, not myth.
-Shingo is in Aomori Prefecture, which sits at the northern end of Honshu.
-Any public-facing language about remoteness should be anchored in actual travel distance, regional placement, and access patterns.
+Shingo is in Aomori Prefecture at the northern end of Honshu, and remoteness is best understood through actual travel distance, regional placement, and access patterns.

 Peripheral terrain · Open field geometry · Shingo-mura